agohr/ches_ctf_2020/readme.md

 ### Troubleshooting

 On Mac, installing the `tensorflow` dependency has been reported to be sometimes problematic.
-In this case, replacing `tensorflow` in `requirements.txt` with `tensorflow-macos` should fix the problem.
+In this case, manually installing `tensorflow-macos` should fix the problem.